-If you don’t have ADHD, it is difficult enough to make the transition from home to a college or university.
-If you do have ADHD, it is perilous far beyond what most people imagine.
-If you do not prepare in advance, the changes are good that you will stumble.
+ADHD and college can be a perilous journey far beyond what most people imagine.
+Even, if you don’t have ADHD, it is difficult enough to make the transition from home to a college or university.
+Consequently, if you do not prepare in advance, the chances are good that you will stumble.

 In this special Distraction episode on “Why College Can Be Daunting For ADHDers“ sponsored by Landmark College, Jessica McCabe from How to ADHD, shares the problems she faced with new demands and less support in college.

 To avoid the dangers of college, information and preparation make all the difference.
 First of all, parents and students should know in advance that going from home to college means going from a place of dependence and high supervision to a place of independence and low supervision.
 It is a jarring, albeit longed-for transition.
 And one that students who have ADHD are particularly ill-equipped to handle.
 Parents and students ought to prepare for this transition methodically, instead of simply letting the student jump into the college environment literally overnight, hoping he or she can swim.

 Even if your child does not have ADHD, I recommend that you begin during senior year of high school to prepare your child for the transition to college.
 If your child does have ADHD, this is crucial.
 Once your child gets into college, you should then assist him or her to organize and run their life.
 You should not stop supervising them.

 Why you should hold onto your dreams no mater how unrealistic.